Vishal7008/zero/readme.md

    }
 ````

-DateTimeView is same as TimeTextView
+DateTimeView is used same as TimeTextView

 ![Screenshot](device-2018-07-08-144748.png)